 Daniel has taught a number of courses within the Centre for Lifelong Learning, University of Liverpool centered on Ancient Egyptian History and Beginner’s Hieroglyphs and has also lectured on a number of topics including: Ancient Egyptian Religion, the History of Archaeology and Roman material culture.

 In 2016 he joined National Museums Scotland as an Assistant Curator for the National Lottery Heritage Funded capital project ‘Revealing Cultures’.
 In this role he worked to develop the ‘Ancient Egypt Rediscovered’ gallery which opened in 2019.
 During this time, Daniel also curated the National Museums Scotland touring exhibition ‘Discovering Ancient Egypt’, highlighting Scotland’s involvement in the development of Egyptology.
 As part of this project he has also been involved in the development of learning resources and several films highlighting museum collections across Scotland.
 The touring exhibition forms part of the Ancient Egypt and East Asia National Programme.
 Daniel has developed and delivered training sessions for museum professionals and is currently conducting a Collections Review of ancient Egyptian material in Scotland.

-In June 2019 he took up the role of Curator of Ancient Mediterranean, while Dr Margaret Maitland (Senior Curator of Ancient Mediterranean) is on research leave.
+In December 2019 he took up the role of Assistant Curator of Ancient Mediterranean, and is Assistant Curator of the Oceania, Africa, and America collections while Victoria Adams is on maternity leave.